krathalan/miscellaneous-scripts/README.md

 # Krathalan's Scripts
-This repository is a collection of scripts I wrote and use/modify regularly.
+This repository is a collection of scripts I wrote and use/update regularly.
 These scripts are provided without warranty in the hope that you will find them useful.
 Contributions are accepted, just open an issue or a pull request.

 Please don't run these scripts without reading them first.
 Always read a script before running it on your machine, especially if it requires sudo/root privileges.

-Seven POSIX-compliant sh scripts, three Bash scripts.
+Seven POSIX-compliant sh scripts, four Bash scripts.

 ## gather_time_data (bash)
 This script will gather execution time data for a specified command and return the average execution time.
 Helpful for testing optimizations in other scripts.
 For example, testing [wtwitch](https://gitlab.com/krathalan/wtwitch) optimizations with `gather_time_data "wtwitch -g overwatch"` would print out: